 Pay per letter: Modern Ukrainian Online Dating Scam

 Online dating scams are as old as the Internet itself, but no less dangerous in 2016.
-The basic format is usually the same: a scammer posing as a beautiful Ukrainian / Russian woman strikes up a conversation with their target.
+The basic format is usually the same: a scammer posing as a beautiful Ukrainian mail order bride strikes up a conversation with their target.
 Over time, they begin to create a romantic relationship with their target, all without meeting in person.

 Eventually, they start asking for money, and they keep asking until their target realizes the nature of the scam.
 There are many variations:

 The money might be to buy a webcam for video chatting or to go towards a plane ticket so the two can meet.
 It all comes down to the same thing: the scammer uses emotional manipulation to convince someone to give them money.
 The scammer usually uses faked or stolen pictures on their dating profile and fabricates just enough information to look plausible.

 Then they just sit back and chat with people.
 A good scammer will ask a lot of questions and use the answers to craft a fake personality designed to be appealing to the target, and they often work multiple targets at the same time.
 They have built up those skills from serious practice and make hundreds or even thousands from their victims.

 Pay per Letter Online Dating Scam: an Introduction

 I recently read an article “Ukrainian Model Lifts Lid On Shady World Of Overseas Dating Scams” by Elena Petrova, a dating coach and founder of ElenasModels.com.
 The author explains the principle of the pay per letter dating scam and the PPL turnover structure.
 The topic is more than interesting; as a result I decided to discuss it with you today.

 The pay per letter scam, or PPL scam, is one advanced example of an online dating scam.
 It is actually rather sophisticated and reflects not just one scammer trying to make some money, but instead an organized and formal system with multiple participants operating on a large scale.